AI launches the omnichannel revolution in the finance industry

 Think for instance about the impact Amazon has had on the retail industry, or how Spotify has influenced the way we consume music.
 As consumers have become more connected, they have also become more sophisticated and demanding.
-They now expect the brands they engage with to be easily accessible online from any of their devices, when they want and where they want.
-Further, they expect their brand experiences to be seamless, no matter which device they are using, when or where.
+They now expect the brands they engage with to be easily accessible from any of their devices, when they want and where they want.
+Further, they want their brand experiences to be seamless, no matter which device they are using, when or where.

 This holds true for any industry, including the financial sector.
 The vast majority of consumers have already moved from the traditional ways of banking to its online version, and new online non-bank alternative lenders have started eroding the core business of traditional banks.